Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/UI.md

 ```

 **GetCharacterVertices**
-If the isModified is true or the previousModelMatrix is not the same as the current modelMatrix,
+If the shouldRecalcVertices is true or the previousModelMatrix is not the same as
-the non const version save the new calculated character vertices,
+the current modelMatrix, the non const version save the new calculated character vertices,
 that's why it will not recalculate the character vertices again.
 In same situation the const version will always recalculate the character vertices.
 Note: The previous model matrix is used to track the gameobject's transform has changed or not.